Sophie Tucker: Influences

-Tucker's comic and singing styles are credited with influencing later female entertainers, including Mae West, Rusty Warren, Carol Channing, Totie Fields, Joan Rivers, Roseanne Barr, Ethel Merman, "Mama" Cass Elliot of the Mamas & the Papas, and Bette Midler, who has included Tuck as one of her stage characters.
-She also influenced Miami-based radio and television host-cum-singer Peppy Fields, sister of noted pianist Irving Fields, whom Variety and Billboard magazines called the "Sophie Tucker of Miami".
+Tucker's comic and singing styles are credited with influencing later female entertainers, including Mae West, Rusty Warren, Carol Channing, Totie Fields, Joan Rivers, Roseanne Barr, Ethel Merman, "Mama" Cass Elliot of the Mamas & the Papas, and Bette Midler, whose stage character Soph is a tribute to Tucker.
+She also influenced Miami-based radio and television host-come-singer Peppy Fields, sister of noted pianist Irving Fields, whom Variety and Billboard magazines called the "Sophie Tucker of Miami".

 Probably the greatest influence on Tucker's later song delivery was Clarice Vance (1870–1961).
 They appeared many times on the same vaudeville bill.
 Sophie made her first recordings in 1910, and Clarice made her final records in 1909.
 Clarice had perfected and was known for her subtle narrative talk-singing style that Sophie later used to her advantage when her vocal range became increasingly limited.
 At the time that Clarice Vance was using the narrative style, it was unique to her among women entertainers.

 Legacy

 Tucker is briefly mentioned in the lyrics of the song "Roxie" from the musical Chicago ("And Sophie Tucker'll shit I know/To see her name get billed below/Foxy Roxie Hart") and was cited as the main influence for the character Matron "Mama" Morton.

 A popular music revue, Sophie Tucker: The Last of the Red Hot Mamas, developed by Florida Studio Theatre (FST) in Sarasota, Florida, celebrates Tucker's brassy and bawdy behavior, songs, and persona.
 Developed in-house by artistic director Richard Hopkins in 2000, it has enjoyed several productions across the country, including theatres in New York City, Chicago, Atlanta, and Toronto.
 Kathy Halenda, who originated the role of Tucker in the production, returned to FST for a limited engagement of The Last of the Red Hot Mamas in March 2012.

 William Gazecki produced the 2014 documentary The Outrageous Sophie Tucker.

 During the Beatles' appearance at the Royal Variety Performance on November 4, 1963, Paul McCartney introduced the song "Till There Was You" as having been recorded "by our favourite American group, Sophie Tucker."
-McCartney likewise introduced the song "I Want to Hold Your Hand" on the Ed Sullivan Show, February 16, 1964 in the same manner.
+McCartney likewise introduced the song "I Want to Hold Your Hand" on The Ed Sullivan Show on February 16, 1964 in the same manner.